-The Environment Agency provided an update of the flood maps in 2013/14, which shows a slight reduction in FZ2 coverage of the site.

-South East Horley - SEH5: Approx. 10% of the site is in FZ2 (largely the northern edge of the site) and FZ3 accounts for around 8% of the site largely in the south-eastern corner of the site.
-This leaves around 82% of the site within FZ1.
+- South East Horley SEH5: Approx. 10% of the site is in FZ2 (largely the northern edge of the site) and FZ3 accounts for around 8% of the site largely in the south-eastern corner of the site.
+This leaves around 82% of the site within FZ1. - South East Horley SEH7: approximately 83% of the site sits in FZ2 & 3 (approx. 47% in FZ2 and 36% in FZ3).
+This leaves around 17% of the site in FZ1. - South East Horley SEH10: The site is predominantly in FZ2 (approx. 67% of the site) and approx. 6% is FZ3.
+This leaves approx. 27% of the site in FZ1. - South East Horley SEH11: Around 2 thirds of the site sit within FZ2&3 with FZ3 concentrated along the northern border.

-The Environment Agency provided an update of the flood maps in 2013/14, which do not show a reduction in the extent of flood zones on the site.

-South East Horley - SEH7: approximately 83% of the site sits in FZ2 & 3 (approx. 47% in FZ2 and 36% in FZ3).
-This leaves around 17% of the site in FZ1.

-The Environment Agency provided an update of the flood maps in 2013/14, which shows a slight reduction in the flood zones on the site - leaving the western half within FZ1.

-South East Horley - SEH10: The site is predominantly in FZ2 (approx. 67% of the site) and approx. 6% is FZ3.
-This leaves approx. 27% of the site in FZ1.

-The Environment Agency provided an update of the flood maps in 2013/14, which do not indicate a substantial reduction in the extent of flood zone.

-South East Horley - SEH11: Around 2 thirds of the site sit within FZ2&3 with FZ3 concentrated along the northern border.
 The remaining part of the site (approx. 29% of the site) sits within FZ1.

-The Environment Agency provided an update of the flood maps in 2013/14, which shows a marked reduction in FZ2.

 All of the above sites could accommodate some development on FZ1 without the need to use land on FZ2 and FZ3, as such there is no need to continue with the sequential test for these sites.
+These conclusions do not, however, indicate that development would be suitable on these sites.
 Further consideration of their suitability as development sites is considered in the Sustainable Urban Extensions (Stage 2) Site Specific Technical Report.